Qubes-Community/Contents/docs/configuration/split-ssh.md

 ### In the AppVM `ssh-client`

-Theoretically, you can use any AppVM but to increase security it is advised to create a dedicated AppVM for your SSH connections.
+Theoretically, you can use SSH in any AppVM.
-Furthermore, you can set different firewall rules for each VM (i.e. for intranet and internet connections) which also provides additional protection.
+However, if you are considering split-SSH as an additional security layer it is probably reasonable to also think about which VMs you will be using SSH in.
+For instance, you might want a dedicated `admin` domain for these purposes.
+Depending on how many systems you plan to access and where they are located, it could also be preferable to have different VMs with different firewall rules for Intranet and Internet administration.

+We want to make sure that our `ssh-client` is prepared to use split-ssh right after the VM has started.
+Therefore, we add a script in `rc.local` (Which will run at VM startup) to listen for responses from `vault` and make SSH use this connection by modifying the user’s `.bashrc`.

 1. Edit `/rw/config/rc.local`.